-Here’s everything you need to know about how 2021 U.S. tax relief for small business programs will affect your tax return this year and next.
+Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

-To say that the past two years have been challenging for U.S. small businesses is an understatement.
-To help self-employed individuals and business owners weather the storm and continue operations, the U.S. government has spent billions in tax credits, loans, and tax rule modifications.
+To say that the past few years have been challenging for U.S. small businesses is an understatement.
+To help self-employed individuals and business owners weather pandemic challenges and continue operations, the U.S. government spent billions in tax credits, loans, and tax rule modifications.
 While these small business tax modifications can help reduce the income you pay taxes on, they are not as straightforward as getting a check in the mail.

 Available Tax Relief For Small Business Owners